filecoin-project/filecoin-docs/content/en/smart-contracts/advanced/wrapped-fil/index.md

 }
 ```

-This process will burn the amount of wFIL from the caller's balance, and transfer the unwrapped FIL 1:1 back to the caller's address.
+This process will burn the amount of wFIL from the caller's balance and transfer the unwrapped FIL 1:1 back to the caller's address.